apache/flink-web/docs/content/posts/2023-04-13-howto-create-batch-source.md

 SplitEnumerator is to be considered immutable.
 Any update to the state of the SplitEnumerator, must be done in the associated [SplitEnumeratorState](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/api/connector/source/SplitEnumerator.html).
 So, we don't create the state when snapshotState() is called but rather in the enumerator's constructor and return it in snapshotState().
-The state must contain everything needed to resume where the enumerator was left off after failover .
+The state must contain everything needed to resume where the enumerator was left off after failover.
 In lazy split generation scenario, the state will contain everything needed to generate the next split whenever asked to.
 It can be for example the start offset of next split, split size, number of splits still to generate etc...
 But the SplitEnumeratorState must also contain a list of splits, not